Have you set up an email list for marketing to parents? Are you wondering how you can build your list? Here are 15 free ways to grow your email list:

 #4.
 Offer Something of Value

 Giving a piece of content that’s of value to your target customer is a very effective way of getting emails from people.
 On Mykidstime we give parents a free ebook full of Lunchbox ideas in return for them signing up.
+It’s important as with any place that people give their email that they have consented to also go on your mailing list.

 #5.
 Offer an Opt in at Time of Purchase